Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: Probing New Physics at ATLAS using Ultra-peripheral Collisions of Lead Ions

 \subsection{Results and discussions}

-The main production mechanism in UPCs contributing to the dimuon+MET final state arises from Vector Boson Fusion (VBF) processes, as represented by the Feynman diagrams in Figure \ref{fig:atlas_main_diagrams_lead}.
+The main production mechanism in UPCs contributing to the dimuon+MET final state arises from Vector Boson Fusion (VBF) processes, as represented in Figure \ref{fig:atlas_main_diagrams_lead}.

-The result of the cross-section calculation associated with the production of HNLs through the decay of ${V}^{\pm}$ using UPCs of lead ions, is shown in Fig. \ref{fig:crosssection_upc_atlas_lead}.
-For this analysis, we adopt the value ${\beta}_{2} = 0.5$ for the coupling between these particles and the SM leptons (see Eq. \ref{hnlvlagrangian}) and initially select UPC events that pass the basic cuts defined in Eq. \ref{selectioncriteria}.
+The result of the cross-section calculation for dimuon+MET production via V± decays in PbPb-UPCs is shown in Fig. \ref{fig:crosssection_upc_atlas_lead}.
+For this analysis, we adopt the value ${\beta}_{2} = 0.5$ for the coupling constant between these vector bosons and the SM leptons (see Eq. \ref{hnlvlagrangian}) and initially select UPC events that satisfy the basic cuts listed in Eq. \ref{selectioncriteria}.
 We assume a muon detection efficiency of 0.8, to be conservative.
-In Fig. \ref{fig:lead_cross_section_comparation1}, the signal cross-section values for different (${M}_{{V}^{\pm}}$, ${M}_{{N}_{L}}$) masses are compared with the the constraint suggested by LEP-II.
-For this calculation we only selected (${M}_{{V}^{\pm}}$,${M}_{{N}_{L}}$) values of the order of the “maximum” photon-photon center-of-mass energy that can be produced in the ATLAS experiment through ultra-peripheral collision of lead ions, which is around $\sqrt{{s}^{max}_{\gamma\gamma}} \sim 160$ GeV \cite{Bruce:2018yzs,Klein:2020nvu,dEnterria:2022sut}.
+In Fig. \ref{fig:lead_cross_section_comparation1}, the signal cross-section values for different (${M}_{{V}^{\pm}}$, ${M}_{{N}_{L}}$) mass scenarios in the 5 GeV $< M_{V^{\pm}}, M_{N_L}<$ 350 GeV mass range are compared with the the constraint suggested by LEP-II\footnote{The selection of this mass range is primarily motivated by the effective photon-photon center-of-mass energy accessible in ultra-peripheral lead-ion collisions at the LHC, where the distribution peaks near $\sqrt{{s}^{max}_{\gamma\gamma}} \sim 160$ GeV \cite{Bruce:2018yzs,Klein:2020nvu,dEnterria:2022sut}.}.